 - Loss of sense of humor

-Gut bacteria imbalance & infection: Stress can have a profound effect on gut bacteria.
-It is a major microbial disruptor, and can act as a primary contributor to dysbiosis (or bacterial imbalance in the gut).
+- Gut bacteria imbalance & infection: Stress can have a profound effect on gut bacteria.
+It is a major microbial disruptor and can act as a primary contributor to dysbiosis (bacterial imbalance in the gut).
 A study from Ohio State University showed that stress affects the amount of mucus production in the stomach, which changes the composition, diversity, and amount of gut bacteria growing in your gut.
-Not only is there less species variation with stress, but the numbers of potentially harmful bacteria rise, too, which increases our susceptibility to infection.
+Not only is there less species variation with stress, but the numbers of potentially harmful bacteria rise, too, which increases your susceptibility to infection.
 It’s why when we’re run down, tired, and stressed, we’re more likely to get sick.

-Irritable bowel syndrome (IBS): Stress is a common factor that contributes to IBS.
+- Irritable bowel syndrome (IBS): Stress is a common factor that contributes to IBS.
 There is a cohort of people whose IBS symptoms are entirely due to stress, but more commonly stress is an exacerbating factor, making symptoms worse.
-Like many Gutbliss patients, you may have chronic stress in your life.
+Like many people, you may have chronic stress in your life.
 You may also have been diagnosed with IBS.
-But could stress actually be causing your IBS?
+But could stress be causing your IBS?
 The answer is: we don’t know.
-Investigating your health history, symptoms, triggers, and lifestyle are important in uncovering the causes of your IBS and whether or not stress is contributing.
+Investigating your health history, symptoms, triggers, and lifestyle are important in uncovering the causes of your IBS and whether stress is contributing.
 If there is a question, seek out stress reducing techniques.

-Hormone imbalances: Thyroid Disease: Stress is an exacerbating factor for thyroid disease, and is a risk factor for immune mediated forms of thyroid disease.
-Estrogen Dominance: Stress, which depletes progesterone levels, worsens estrogen dominance.
-Although stress is sometimes thought to be the primary cause in some digestive diseases and conditions, most often it is one cause, among others, that contributes to and ultimately uncovers the manifestation of disease.
-Yet the serious effects stress can have on the digestive system should not be ignored; stress (along with other factors such as poor nutrition) can unmask the effects of a damaged microbiome and can lead to a multitude of symptoms and a decline in overall well-being.
+- Hormone imbalances: Stress is an exacerbating factor for thyroid disease and is a risk factor for immune mediated forms of thyroid disease.
+Stress depletes progesterone levels and worsens estrogen dominance.
+Although stress is sometimes thought to be the primary cause in some digestive diseases and conditions, most often it is one cause, among others, that contributes to and ultimately triggers the manifestation of disease.
+The serious effects stress can have on the digestive system should not be ignored; stress (along with other factors such as poor nutrition) can unmask the effects of a damaged microbiome and can lead to a multitude of symptoms and a decline in overall well-being.

 - It impairs our ability to think clearly,

-- and affects weight distribution, increasing deposition of belly fat that’s associated with metabolic syndrome and a higher chance of dying.
+- Affects weight distribution, increasing deposition of belly fat that’s associated with metabolic syndrome and a higher chance of dying.

-These physical manifestations of chronic stress lead to chronic digestive upset and gut bacterial shifts that can lead to serious disease.
+These physical manifestations of chronic stress lead to chronic digestive upset and gut bacterial shifts that can result in serious disease.